ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 ```

 The third approach finds the top 10 most frequently occurring terms each year to find how the topics get in and out of trend over the years.
 An mkv animation video showing a bubble plot of words trending between the year 1800 and 2017 is [here](https://github.com/ketancmaheshwari/SMC18/blob/master/results/freqwordsoveryears.mkv?raw=true).
 A file list of all the words is found in `results/trending_words_by_year`.
+A snapshot trending words bubble in 2002 is shown below:

+![trending bubble 2020][bubble]

+[bubble]: https://raw.githubusercontent.com/ketancmaheshwari/SMC18/master/results/trending_words_by_year/2002.png "top 10 research words in 2002"

+The awk code that generates the raw data for above picture is shown below:

 ```bash
 #!/usr/bin/env awk -f